 He starts off his time in East Germany under the cover of furniture manufacturing representative Charles Morton, wearing a navy double-breasted suit with a blue hairline stripe shirt and polka-dot tie.
 A double-breasted suit and a spotted tie are not standard Bondian wardrobe items, but they’re perfect for a conservative 1980s businessman.
 At the same time, they’re not so unusual for Moore’s Bond that they stand out as a disguise.
 Since this suit subtly stands out as the only double-breasted day suit during the Hayward-tailored years of Moore’s Bond, it may have been purposefully chosen to suit Bond’s cover rather than be something Bond would himself would wear.

 As soon as Bond’s cover is no longer needed, he jettisons the suit jacket in favour of yet another disguise.
-He finds an Octopussy Circus jacket to blend in as part of the circus crew.
+He finds an Octopussy Circus jacket (made by Dickies) to blend in as part of the circus crew.
 This is only the first of a number of circus disguises.

 In self-defence, Bond kills the circus-knife-thrower Mischka and steals his showy red tunic and leather vest.
 This disguise works to briefly fool both General Orlov and Mischka’s twin brother Grischka, preventing them from killing Bond before they can tell he’s not who they initially think he is.